sh1670/Tomato-Detection-using-Yolo-Tiny-Model/README.md

 Use this Tool for annoatating Images - [labelImg](https://tzutalin.github.io/labelImg/)

-### Step 3: Train Yolov4-Tiny Model on th4e annotated Images
+### Step 3: Train Yolov4-Tiny Model on the annotated Images

 ### Step 4: Use the Yolov4-Tiny config file and weights file with the python file